eregs/regulations-core/README.md

 ### Elastic Search For Data and Search

-If *pyelasticsearch* is installed, you can use Elastic Search (1.7) for both data storage and search.
+If *pyelasticsearch* is installed (e.g. through `pip install regcore[backend-elastic]`), you can use Elastic Search (1.7) for both data storage and search.
 Add the following to your settings file:

 ```python
 BACKENDS = {